 Symptoms of Anaphylaxis

 Anaphylaxis often begins within minutes after a person eats a problem food.
 Less commonly, symptoms may begin hours later.
-About 25 percent of patients have a second wave of symptoms one to several hours after their initial symptoms have subsided.
+Up to 20 percent of patients have a second wave of symptoms hours or even days after their initial symptoms have subsided.
 This is called biphasic anaphylaxis.

 Anaphylaxis is highly likely to be occurring when any ONE of the following happens within minutes to hours after ingestion of the food allergen: